abney/selkie/docs/source/pyx/com.rst

       main.com_foo('hi', 'bye')
       main.com_foo_bar('bye')

-   A help command (invoked by ``-?`` or ``--help``) is automatically generated from the method signatures, the documentation string of the class, and the documentation strings of the methods.
+   A help message is automatically generated:

+      python -m mymodule -?
+      python -m mymodule --help

+   The two forms are equivalent.
+The output is the class documentation string, if it exists.
+Documentation is also generated for each command from the method's signature and documentation string.

    .. py:method:: __call__(comline)